In this section, you'll find information for dentists about treating patients with an autism spectrum disorder (ASD).

 About autism spectrum disorders

 Each person will have different levels of ability and areas of difficulty.
 Levels of independence will also vary.
 Some people with an ASD have severe learning disabilities, and some may never speak.
 People with Asperger syndrome usually have an average or above average IQ, and be better able to mask some of the difficulties they experience.
-As well as the triad of impairments, people may:
+As person on the autism spectrum may also:

 - have sensory issues: a person may be hyper- or hypo-sensitive to stimuli such as sound, touch, pain and lights.
 Check with your patient or their carer.